 H. The provisions of this section shall not relieve any person from the duty to observe other and more restrictive provisions of this ordinance prohibiting or limiting the stopping, standing or parking of vehicles in specified places or at specified times.(*)

 12-9-6 USE OF SLUGS PROHIBITED.
-No person shall deposit or attempt to deposit in any parking meter any slug, button or any other device or substance as substitutes for coins of United States currency.(*)
+No person shall deposit or attempt to deposit in any parking meter any slug, button or any other device or substance as substitutes for United States currency.(*)

 12-9-7 TAMPERING WITH METER.
 No person shall deface, injure, tamper with, open or willfully break, destroy or impair the usefulness of any parking meter.(*)